-One of my 2010 columns in UXmatters made it into the UXMatters All-Time Top 25: Don’t Put Hints Inside Text Boxes in Web Forms.
-That was an unusual article for me because I came straight out and said, “Don’t.”
+Back in 2010, I wrote: Don’t Put Hints Inside Text Boxes in Web Forms.
+That was unusual for me because I came straight out and said, “Don’t.”
 Not “it depends”— just “don’t.”
 And it generated a lot of discussion—none of which changed my views.

 So a few years on I decided to do it again and say, “Don’t put labels inside text boxes.”
-Well, okay, what I actually said in this UXMatters article from February 2013 was, Don’t put labels inside text boxes—unless you’re Luke Wroblewski.
+Well, okay, what I actually said in the original version in February 2013 was: Don’t put labels inside text boxes—unless you’re Luke Wroblewski.
+I’m updating this in 2022 and I now know that Luke doesn’t talk much about forms design any more, but when he does it’s often to complain about labels inside boxes.

-And now, I think I’d better explain what I mean.
+So now, I think I’d better explain what I mean, and why I put Luke into the 2013 version of this post.

 Why do some forms have labels inside text boxes?